Holic75/Baldurs-gate-dnd-3.5/README.md

 – May only use weapons available to the Thief class.
 – Has Evasion passive ability.
 ```
 EVASION: this passive ability allows the target of an area attack to leap or twist out of the way.
 If subjected to an attack that allows a Savingthrow vs. Breath Weapon or vs. Wand for half damage, a character with evasion takes no damage on a successful save.
 ```
 – May put stars in any fighting style except sword and shield and archery.
 – Moves 2 points faster than other characters.
 Movement rate further improves by 1 every 5 levels.
 – Gains Flurry of Blows modal ability.
 ```
 FLURRY OF BLOWS: A monk may strike with a flurry of blows at the expense of accuracy.
 When doing so, she may make one extra attack per round, but all attacks take a -2 penalty.
 When a monk reaches 5th level, the penalty lessens to -1, and at 9th level it disappears, thus ability becomes permanently activated.
 When a monk reaches 11th level, her flurry of blows ability improves.
-In addition to the standard single extra attack she gets from flurry of blows, she gets anoter one without any penalties.
+In addition to the standard single extra attack she gets from flurry of blows, she gets another one without any penalties.
 When using flurry of blows, a monk may attack only with unarmed strikes, with dagger(s) or quarterstaff.
 ```
 – Damage dealt by unarmed attacks increases with level as follows: